Celebrating 30 Years

 The Senator Ted Stevens Legislative Internship Program is the new name of the longstanding University of Alaska internship program, hosted by the University of Alaska Southeast.
 The program, now in its 30th year, enables qualified students from the University of Alaska Anchorage (UAA), the University of Alaska Fairbanks (UAF), and the University of Alaska Southeast (UAS), to earn college credits while working in the Alaska Legislature.

 Alaska legislative interns work full time in the Alaska State Legislature in Juneau, placed in the office of one State Senator or Representative.
-In addition, students participate in a demanding academic program that combines classroom time with rigorous, guided research.
+In addition, students participate in a demanding academic program.
 Students who complete the program earn twelve undergraduate credits or nine graduate-level credits.
 Credits are typically delivered as PS (Political Science) but the internship can also be taken as internship course work in ANS (Alaska Native Studies) or PADM (Public Administration).

 Funding of stipends for students comes largely through a generous donation from the Ted Stevens Foundation.

 - November 1

 - Complete application packets due, 11:59PM

 - Early November

 - Placement deadline: students must find a placement and notify the statewide coordinator by this date.
 Legislative offices must forward their acceptance of the placement as well.

 - Interns due in Juneau (approximate)